rikumi/iconsur/README.md

 ## Known Issues

+- The iOS app search is provided by the App Store (America) which means some apps, although existing, may not be found.
+Currently there's no point in changing this for me myself because the App Store (China) does not provide the very search page to get the same thing done.
 - During generation of local adaptive icons, some original `.icns` file may be created in bad or unsupported formats, which will raise an error, for example `No icon was found in file AppIcon.icns` or `Unsupported MIME type: image/jp2`.

 ## Credits